-Although flawless bodies and gorgeous faces are all that supermodels are expected to have, many also have passions and aspirations that lie outside the narrow realm of fashion.
-While the supermodels in this roster are intimidatingly beautiful, they are so much more than mere pretty faces.
+Although flawless bodies and gorgeous faces are all that supermodels are expected to have, most of them also have passions and aspirations that lie outside the narrow realm of fashion.
+While the supermodels in this roster are intimidatingly beautiful, they are so much more than just pretty faces.

 Not only are the likes of Lyndsey Scott and Karlie Kloss inspiring trends in fashion, but they’re also inspiring a new generation of young women to pursue careers in Science, Technology, Engineering, and Mathematics (STEM) fields like computer coding.
 With impressive resumés and a thirst for knowledge, these five supermodels are setting the bar high when it comes to versatile, enviable careers.

 Edie Campbell is a decorated model who has won accolades such as Model of the Year at the 2013 British Fashion Awards and enjoyed a diverse modeling career – on the runway, on major magazine covers, and for high-end brand campaigns.
 She has also completed a degree in Art History with First-Class Honors from Courtauld Institute of Art, and is a brilliant writer who has worked as a contributing editor for major fashion magazines.

 Campbell is also a jockey who won the Magnolia Cup, among other equestrian competitions.
 As if all that weren’t impressive enough, she is also a Young People Ambassador for The Reading Agency.
 It’s safe to say Campbell’s versatile career and multiple interests make her one of the most intriguing models on the runway today.

 Lyndsey Scott not only graduated from Amherst College with a double major in Theater and Computer Science, but she also develops apps in her spare time.
 The model is also something of a celebrity in the coding world.